zhaalys/Feilenn/README.md

 Welcome to **GitHub Daily Feilen**, my personal corner of the web .

 Here, I share my **daily coding journey**, **blogs**, and a little bit of **fun** along the way.
-Whether it’s exploring anime worlds, creating mini-games, or diving into new tech stacks, this site is where I document it all.
+Whether it’s exploring anime worlds, creating mini-games, or diving into new tech stacks, this site is where I document it all..

 ---